3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Sanjo Station → Shichijо̄ Station via Keihan Main Line Limited Express Yodoyabashi (4 min, 2 stops, ¥170)

-To enjoy dinner here, you’ll need to submit a reservation request on their website and then additionally confirm your attendance in a follow-up email.
-When submitting this request, you can choose from the ¥20,000, ¥25,000, ¥30,000, or ¥50,000 chef's recommended courses depending on your budget, which does not include the 5% service charge and 10% consumption tax applied following your meal.
+When submitting this request, choose between the ¥20,000, ¥25,000, ¥30,000, or ¥50,000 chef's recommended courses depending on budget, which does not include the 5% service charge and 10% consumption tax applied following the meal.

-The difference in price determines the type and quality of fresh fish used, as the provided quantity of food is nearly the same but the parts of tuna served are quite different for example.
-Alternatively, you can pick from the à la carte menu, which recommends you provide an approximate budget per person.
-Regardless of your selection, vegetarian, gluten-free, and ingredient-specific allergies can be accommodated within these traditional cooking techniques, as well as the serving of low-sodium and low-oil dishes.
+The difference in price determines the type and quality of fresh fish used, as the provided quantity of food is nearly the same but the parts of tuna served are quite different.

 Solaria Nishitetsu Onsen